Please be advised that the Concessionary Travel Card Unit at Buchanan Bus Station will be closed until further notice.

 To qualify for one of these types of NEC you must live in Scotland and be disabled or aged 60 or over.
 For more detailed information on who qualifies for concessionary travel read Transport Scotland’s guide.

-People aged 60 and over apply in person at their local Post Office.
+From 20/07/20 people aged 60 and over can now apply again in person at their local Post Office.
 This service is available from all Main Post Offices, but services vary at Post Office Local branches – please check directly with the Post Office.
+Soon it will be possible to apply online for over 60s cards – please see https://getyournec.scot/nec/

-People with disabilities must apply in person at their local Social Work office or local council Customer Services Centre.
-Please view this page to see nearby locations in your area or contact the SPT Travel Card Unit for advice on where to apply.
+People with disabilities normally apply in person at their local Social Work office or local council Customer Services Centre.
+But due to the health crisis the in-person application process for Disabled NECs has been suspended.

 National Entitlement Card holders can travel on all local bus and scheduled long distance coach services throughout Scotland for free at any time of day and for any number of journeys.